hawkpf/ezproxy_updater/README.md

 4) Create a new google sheet and import csv using the stanzas.csv file that was generated from init.sh

+5) The csv file will use 4 columns:
+   a) True/false for the first
-5) The csv file will use 4 columns, true/false for the first, the stanza name for the second, the site url in the third and a priority column for the fourth which will use numerical values starting at 1 to make certain stanzas to added to the config file above the rest.
+   b) The stanza name for the second
+   c) The site url in the third
+   d) A priority column for the fourth which will use numerical values starting at 1.
+The config file will add prioritized stanzas above the rest.
       This was necessary because certain vendors request that their stanza is above all other referenced stanzas of the same domain name.
-There's no need to put in a 0 in column 4.
+      There's no need to put in a 0 in column 4, leave it blank if no prioritization is needed.

 6) Highlight the entire TRUE/FALSE column, click insert, select checkbox